mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 {{ page.title }}
 ====================

-This document contains the steps required for installing and configuring a KVM host server on a Lenovo ThinkServer TS140 with Ubuntu Server 14.04 LTS, for use as virtualized development lab environment.
+This document contains the steps required for installing and configuring a KVM virtual host server for use as virtualized development lab environment.
-The main requirements were exposing all virtual machines to the local area network (bridged networking) and being able to connect to the host from windows machines using the Remote Desktop Protocol.
+The main requirements were exposing all virtual machines to the local area network (bridged networking) and being able to connect to the host from windows clients using the Remote Desktop Protocol.
+The underlying hardware at the time of writing was a Lenovo ThinkServer TS140 and the chosen operating system was Ubuntu Server 14.04 LTS.

 <a name="hw"></a>Hardware & BIOS Setup
 --------------